Dawidgrad/Legasee-Oral-History/README.md

 ![Kanban board](https://i.imgur.com/iiNaW9e.png)

+Tom: The "Board" view in ClickUp behaves like this - I believe it's designed to replicate exactly this kind of Trello board.

 ### Task lifecycle

 I can describe the process that I imagined we could potentially follow (at least for those tasks that require implementation).